Written by Aaron R. Winston

 Regardless of the exact timeframe, you have lost all legal rights to file a claim in general once the time to file the lawsuit elapses, even if the other party was 100% liable for your loss.

-If you are not aware of the statute of limitations regarding filing a personal injury claim against an alcohol serving business, it is crucial to make that determination as soon as possible by hiring an accident attorney or accident law firm if you have not done so already.
+It is crucial to be aware of the statute of limitations for your state for filing personal injury claims when you have a claim against an alcohol-serving business.
+You can do that by hiring an accident attorney or accident law firm if you have not done so already.

 Just because you were unaware of the statute of limitations expiring does not mean the judicial system will ever make an exception.
 Although, your personal injury attorney may be able to find an alternative route allowing you to file a claim.